Tony Smith (rugby league, born 1967): Hull Kingston Rovers

 Smith was announced as the new head coach of Hull Kingston Rovers on 6 June 2019 following the sacking of former Hull KR coach Tim Sheens the day before.
 At the end of the 2019 Super League season, Hull KR finished 11th on the table.
-In Smith's first full season as head coach in 2020, Hull KR finished bottom of the Super League but were spared from relegation due to the Covid-19 pandemic and the expulsion of Toronto.
+In Smith's first full season as head coach in 2020, Hull KR finished bottom of the Super League but were spared from relegation due to the COVID-19 pandemic and the expulsion of Toronto.
 In the 2021 Super League season, Smith guided Hull KR to sixth on the table as they qualified for the playoffs for the first time since 2013.
-After upsetting Warrington 19-0 in the first week of the playoffs, Hull KR travelled to France for the semi-final against Catalans Dragons.
+After upsetting Warrington 19–0 in the first week of the playoffs, Hull KR travelled to France for the semi-final against Catalans Dragons.
 Hull KR would lose the match 28-10 which ended their season one game short of the grand final.

 On 4 July 2022, Smith was terminated as head coach of Hull Kingston Rovers after the club had only won a single match since St. George's Day of the 2022 season with the side were sitting 10th on the table.
 Smith had announced in April that he was leaving the club at the end of the campaign which resulted in a massive drop in form.
 Smith was replaced by interim head coach Danny McGuire.

 Hull F.C.

 On 13 September 2022, Smith was announced as the new head coach of Hull F.C.

+In the Super League XXVIII season, Smith's first year in charge ended with a 10th placed finish.

+On 11 April 2024, Smith stepped down as head coach after 18 months in charge.
+Hull F.C. had started the 2024 Super League season poorly losing six of their first seven matches with their only victory coming in a last gasp effort against the London Broncos.
+Under Smith, Hull F.C. in 2024 conceded 50 points or more on three occasions.